-CarbonBuilt’s core technology emerged out of the Institute for Carbon Management at the University of California, Los Angeles (UCLA).
+CarbonBuilt’s core technology emerged out of the Samueli School of Engineering and Institute for Carbon Management at the University of California, Los Angeles (UCLA).
 Led by Gaurav Sant, a third-generation civil engineer, the UCLA team conceptualized the potential to address climate change by embedding industrial CO₂ emissions in the production of concrete in an economically viable fashion.

-Sant and his team developed the Reversa™ process, which injects CO₂ emissions directly from industrial sources (like cement, bio-energy, and natural gas plants) into a new formulation for concrete, where it is converted into calcium carbonate (think limestone and seashells) and no longer a threat to the environment.
-The Reversa process reduces emissions by at least 50 percent relative to traditional concrete production.
+That core technology has become CarbonBuilt’s Reversa™ process, which injects CO₂ emissions directly from industrial sources (like cement, bio-energy, and natural gas plants) into a new formulation for concrete.
+CO₂ is absorbed and converted into calcium carbonate (limestone) as it cures permanently storing the emissions in the concrete where they are no longer a threat to the environment.
+The Reversa process reduces emissions by more than 50 percent relative to traditional concrete production.

-Today, CarbonBuilt is led by CEO Rahul Shendure, who has spent twenty years commercializing sustainable technologies ranging from fuel cells to advanced biochemicals.
+CarbonBuilt is privately held and led by CEO Rahul Shendure, who has spent 20+ years commercializing sustainable technologies ranging from fuel cells to advanced biochemicals.
 The growing team includes concrete experts as well as climate tech and heavy industry veterans.

 A world in which global economic prosperity